 Next, we examine the correlation between partisan support and electoral system choice.
 Figure 3 shows the geographical distribution of support for MMP (Panel a) and for the three biggest parties (Panels b-d).
 These figures suggest a strong correlation between party support and electoral system choice: whereas National strongholds were more supportive of FPTP, areas where Alliance and Labour were predominant showed a stronger support for MMP.
 Figure 4 further examines this by plotting the unconditional relationship between party support and support for MMP.
-While support for MMP linearly decreases with support for National, the relationship between support for Labour or Alliance and support for MMP seems non-linear: after a certain threshold, support for MMP does not seem to increase, however extreme the support for either of these parties.
+Support for MMP linearly decreases with support for National.
+Similarly. the relationship between support for Labour or Alliance and support for MMP is positive.
+However, we should not that, after a certain characteristics we include in the regression.